yelingfeng/pandora-lib/README.md

 ### Checklist

-- [ ] Replace all `my-lib` words with your libary name.
-Just search `my-lib` and replace them in VScode
+- [ ] Replace all `pandora-lib` words with your libary name.
+Just search `pandora-lib` and replace them in VScode
   - `.gitignore`
   - `package.json`
   - `vite.config.ts`